In Australia, you may be able to copy material without seeking permission under one of the following conditions:

 In Australia, copyright of text, images and music generally lasts for 70 years after the creator’s death – even if the creator did not own the copyright.
 However, Australian copyright duration can vary depending on a few factors.

-Australia’s Channel 10’s “The Panel” show has faced multiple litigations for their use of copyrighted video clips.
+Channel 10 Australia's “The Panel” show has faced multiple litigations for their use of copyrighted video clips.
 When the show’s clips were followed by a discussion, this was found to be permissible under fair dealing.
 However, when they showed clips just because they found them funny, a court found them liable for copyright infringement.

-Watch Peter Combe's video to test your Public Domain knowledge.
+Watch the following Peter Combe video to test your knowledge of Public Domain.